DerwenAI/rllib_tutorials/recsys/README.md

   * personalization per user, updating based on their most recent ratings
   * scales well: memory requirements are bounded per user and per item
   * simple to adapt for changes in items and users

-  * can be generalized for other use cases which involve *users/items/ratings*
+This approach can be generalized for other use cases which involve *users/items/ratings*, adapting other data sources.

 ### Installation